 The program has several significant features.
 Research training, both formal and experiential, is at the core of the program.
 Flexibility is provided to help students attain in-depth competence in a substantive area of social welfare.
 Students progress from a common foundation in scholarship and research methods toward a high degree of individualized specialization.
 This common foundation emphasizes the acquisition of analytic tools needed to understand, appraise and advance knowledge in social welfare.
 With these analytical tools, the students select a specific area of specialization and develop expertise in that area.
 Considerable emphasis is placed on the individualized instructional relationship between students and faculty mentors.
 The learning process involves more than classroom instruction.
 Students are expected to work closely with faculty in their roles as scholars and researchers.
 The program is interdisciplinary and students are encouraged to use the rich learning resources of the entire University.

 Full-time students usually will be expected to enroll in twelve units of study each quarter.
 There are approximately two years of coursework prior to the dissertation.
 Although diversity of backgrounds makes it difficult to predict, students are expected to complete the program in about four years.
-Those in the combined MSW/PhD program usually require an additional year.

 Expected Progress by End of Each Year